 Meanwhile, the network operator Elering in the Estonian capital Tallinn is struggling with the consequences of the cable damage.
 Repairs could take up to eight months.

-The head of the repair work, Hannes Kont, warns against underestimating the incident.
+The head of the repair work, Hannes Kont, warns that the incident should not be underestimated.
 "If cables can be destroyed as easily as "Estlink 2", then we definitely have a problem - not only us, but the whole of Europe," Kont notes.
 "Because whether it is about communications or energy, we rely on the connections between our countries."

 But how can the countless cables on the seabed be better protected?
 NATO wants to strengthen its military presence in the Baltic Sea, including using underwater drones.
 Europe is particularly vulnerable in the Baltic Sea and surveillance is essential.